const-ae/sparseMatrixStats/README.md

 <!-- badges: end -->

-The goal of `sparseMatrixStats` is to make the API of the [matrixStats](https://github.com/HenrikBengtsson/matrixStats) available for sparse matrices.
+The goal of `sparseMatrixStats` is to make the API of [matrixStats](https://github.com/HenrikBengtsson/matrixStats) available for sparse matrices.